CosmoLike/cocoa/README.md

  - [clean_all](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/clean_all)

     This file has instructions on how to clean keys associated with the Python virtual environment and delete the compilation of the Boltzmann, Sampler, and likelihood codes, and local installation of the required packages installed by the [setup_cocoa_installation_packages].

-## Further Information about the difference between [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_compile_external_modules) and [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) scripts

-The command:

-    $ source compile_external_modules

-will compile the Cocoa framework, including Boltzmann and likelihood codes.
-Once the user disconnects or additional terminals are invoked, they must reload all Cocoa environment flags.
-To do that without recompiling Cobaya modules, execute the command:

-    $ source start_cocoa

 ## Docker Installation Part I: Further Information for PCs Environment